babausse/kharon/README.md

 #### :any

-This method will validate any value associated to the given key, it's useful if you just want to pass options like :required or :dependency
+This method will validate any value associated to the given key, it's useful if you just want to pass options like :required or :dependency without checking for a particular type.

 #### :mongoid